 Step System prompt Action

-1 Enter 2 from the Operator Menu press Return. or 1 from the User Menu and
+1 - Enter 2 from the Operator Menu press Return.
+Result: or 1 from the User Menu an

-Result:

-The software displays the Save Se creen screen (Figure 6-2).
+The software displays the Save S creen screen (Figure 6-2).

-2 Files to be
+2 Files to be included

-included • Enter all the file names of the e files you want to save.
+Included • Enter all the file names of th e files you want to save.

-File name limit: ·
+File name limit:

 Enter up to 16 file names usi ng the following rules:

-- Place only one file name on each line.
+Place only one file name on each line.

-Press the down arrow ke and enter the next file na $y \downarrow to move the next line next lin$
+Press the down arrow kee and enter the next file na y ightharpoonup to move the next line ame.

 Window Display:

-add new file names, prev nited to three lines.
-As you ious lines will scroll out of the key \uparrow to redisplay the fille he window.
+add new file names, prev mited to three lines.
+As you ious lines will scroll out of the key \uparrow to redisplay the filter window.

 How to save more than 1 6 files:

 To save more than 16 file option. es, re-enter the Save Screen

 Wildcard characters:

-Wildcard characters ( ar groups of files. nd %) can be used to specify
+Wildcard characters ( an groups of files. nd %) can be used to specify

-• When you are finished entering ng all the file names:
+• When you are finished enteri ng all the file names:

-IF you want to ...
-THEN
+IF you want to THEN

 Move to the next field Press Tab.

 Begin the save operation Press Return.

-3 Files to be excluded IF you want to exclude any files criteria (for example: wildcard ch or date selection criteria), THEN excluded from the backup operation aracters in the file names enter any file names to be
+3 Files to be excluded IF you want to exclude any files criteria (for example: wildcard ch or date selection criteria), THEN excluded from the backup operati naracters in the file names enter any file names to be

 File name limit:

 Enter up to 16 file names.

-Step System prompt Action 4 Qualifiers Enter any BACKUP qualifiers not available through STORAGE SAVE command.
-For example, /BLOCK a /BUFFER.
-5 Volume ID [Free Tape] t the backup operation will write the one of the following methods. racters.
+Step System prompt Action 4 Qualifiers ualifiers not available through the mand.
+For example, /BLOCK and 5 Volume ID [Free Tape] t the backup operation will write the one of the following methods. racters.
 IF you want to THEN Allow the system to assign a volume to you (default) Press Tab leaving Free Tape in the field.
 Specify a preallocated volume Enter the Volume ID to directly select that volume.
 Requirement: You must own the volume and have write access to it.
 Select the last volume used.
-Enter LAST .
+Enter LAST.
 Result: Requests the volume most recently used to save your files.
 Select standby archive for the backup operation Enter ARCHIVE .
 This indicates the files are archived to the standby archive volume set.
-When you get to the Media Notes field enter the archiving class name.
+When you get to the Media Notes field, enter the archiving class name.
 (Check with your storage administrator for the class names.)
 Select a foreign volume Enter FOREIGN .
 Result: Indicates the volume is not stored in the SLS site library.
 When you get to the Media Notes field, enter a note to identify the volume and to indicate its location.
 IF you entered Y in the /Init? field, THEN the first six characters of the Media Notes field become the label for the foreign volume. (continued on next page)

 Step System prompt Action

 6 Pool

 IF you want to THEN

 Allocate a volume from default pool or from a default pool Press Tab.

 Specify a pool name Enter the pool name.
 Character limit: Enter up to 12 characters.

-1

 7 Saveset

 IF you want to THEN

 Use the displayed default save set name Press Tab

 Change the default save set name Enter the displayed new save set name over the default.

 Save set c haracter limit:

 characters set name is limited to 17 s which includes the file iod and file extension.

 Example:

 FILENAME.
 BAK

 Restriction n:

-Wildcard allowed. characters ($$ and $\%$) are not
+Wildcard of allowed. characters ( and %) are not